jon-heard/obsidian-inline-scripts/README.md

     2. Review the console contents for a clue as to what is going wrong with the shortcut.
     3. Try typing out the shortcut while the console is open to see if an error is generated.
 You can review the error message to help discover what's wrong.

-## HOW-TO: Create a new text-entry shortcut file
+## HOW-TO: Create a new text-entry shortcut-file
-This HOW-TO assumes that you have read and understood `HOW-TO: Define a new text-entry shortcut`, and are at least aware that `HOW-TO: Add a text-entry shortcut file to a vault` shows how to setup an existing shortcut file.
+This HOW-TO assumes that you have read and understood `HOW-TO: Define a new text-entry shortcut`, and are at least aware that `HOW-TO: Add a text-entry shortcut-file to a vault` shows how to setup an existing shortcut-file.

-A shortcut file contains multiple shortcuts.
+A shortcut-file contains multiple shortcuts.
 Each shortcut contains a Test string and an Expansion string.
-A shortcut file will typically bundle collections of shortcuts that work toward a common goal, such as particular functionality (saving & loading) or particular systems (the Mythic RPG system).
+A shortcut-file will typically bundle collections of shortcuts that work toward a common goal, such as particular functionality (saving & loading) or particular systems (the Mythic RPG system).

-Here is a minimal example of a shortcut file's contents:
+Here is a minimal example of a shortcut-file's contents:
 > ~~<br/>
 > test<br/>
 > ~~<br/>
 > return "The test worked.";<br/>

-This shortcut file contains a single shortcut.
+This shortcut-file contains a single shortcut.
 Notice that `~~` separate each section.

 Here is another, more meaty, example:
-> This is a test shortcut file.<br/>
+> This is a test shortcut-file.<br/>
 > It was written as an example for the plugin's HOW-TO documentation.<br/>
 > <br/>
 > ~~<br/>